Hello, how can we help you?

 Step 8 - Dataset type

 In this step, the dataset types of the data sources of the form that is being imported will be displayed.
-The system will check if the dataset type exists already; if it does, it is selected automatically, but can be changed.
+The system will check if the dataset type exists already; if it does, the system will select it automatically, but this information can be changed.

 If there are no dataset types, the fields will stay blank.